 Welcome to the third installment in our series on Levels of Security!
 In this series we will be investigating how different ID solutions fit different security needs.
 As we advise organizations on appropriate badge solutions, we find their needs fall into one of five levels of security.
 We’ve categorized these by the appropriate solutions: printed PVC cards, barcode & magnetic stripe cards, proximity access devices, contact and contactless RFID cards, and biometric authentication.

 Clients whose facilities need a moderate degree of security may find their best solution in proximity access devices.
 Organizations issue these devices, which take the form of cards, key-fobs, or stick-on (adhesive) disks, to individual users.
 Each device includes a tiny computer chip that houses a small amount of data custom-programmed for a facility.
 These credentials allow an installed access control system to determine if the device holder has the required permission to access a facility.

 Prior to the introduction of access-control systems, organizations would provide key copies to their employees, or have full-time receptionists, or employee security guards as ways to manage access.
-The benefits of using proximity devices are many:

 As technology has developed, more secure options have been introduced which can store more data and are more difficult to be scanned and copied.
 We will explore those options in coming installments.
 But, for organizations with a need for flexible security controls, while maintaining relatively low or moderate costs, the access-control systems and proximity devices are the perfect solution.